Why should I use your service?

 I only meet small animal boarding clients at my home.
-This is a relentless 7-day a week job that’s busier on holidays – my brief moments of family time are precious to me.
+My brief moments of family time are precious to me.
 It is very difficult for me to wait at home for clients.
 It’s actually easier for me to go to the client, rather than have them come to me.

 I encourage clients to keep keys on file with me, which is especially convenient for those who travel often, do last-minute travel, or those who may have emergency travel needs.
 It also becomes useful if clients accidentally lose their keys or lock themselves out of their home.
 If you plan on booking pet sitting with me in the future, I recommend clients keep their keys on file with me.

 I want to leave my keys with a friend/building office/front desk for you to pick up.